 When Ronaldo went to shoot, he almost missed the ball completely and fell on his butt.
 He made a mistake in front of thousands of fans.

-But Ronaldo is an experienced player, and he knows that mistakes are part of soccer.
+But Ronaldo is an experienced player who knows that mistakes are part of soccer.
 He got up from the ground and laughed off the mistake.
 He was likely thinking: No big deal.
 I’ll get more chances to score.

 Follow Ronaldo’s example.
 Put the mistake out of your mind and get on with the game.